 About the Research Support Fund

-Sustaining research discovery and application at Mount Allison requires financial investment in both obvious project-related expenses (i.e. the direct costs of research), as well as the scaffold of services that support the research enterprise.
+Sustaining both discovery-based and applied research at Mount Allison requires financial investment in both obvious project-related expenses (i.e. the direct costs of research), as well as the scaffold of services that support the research enterprise.

 • providing researchers with access to up-to-date knowledge resources